-EXPANDING Blackburn halal food manufacturer KQF has agreed a series of new deals providing a strong foothold in Europe.
+Expanding Blackburn halal food manufacturer KQF has agreed to a series of new deals providing a strong foothold in Europe.

-It has just sealed an agreement to sell it products through one of France’s largest hypermarket chains Leclerc, which operates more than 500 stores in France and a further 114 elsewhere in Europe.
+It has just sealed an agreement to sell its products through one of France’s largest hypermarket chains Leclerc, which operates more than 500 stores in France and a further 114 elsewhere in Europe.

 This follows similar deals with Alphaprim, which has 11 stores in the Paris suburbs, and distFresh, an independent halal distributor serving 20 key outlets in and around the French capital.